minzhih/Minzhi-Surrey-School-Report/README.md

 <img width="560" alt="Screen Shot 2022-12-18 at 9 44 19 PM" src="https://user-images.githubusercontent.com/37996767/208356139-cb134adf-70a2-430d-80e2-57fe9239de90.png">

 Infographic example page：

 <img width="484" alt="Screen Shot 2022-12-18 at 9 52 19 PM" src="https://user-images.githubusercontent.com/37996767/208357081-d3392e34-b2d3-435e-99d5-bc9827a0d513.png">

-The Check and Connect Program seeks to foster student engagement at school with the students who show warning signs of disengagement with school and who are at risk of dropping out
+3. Systematic Literature Review: The Evolving Nature of Literacy and Assessment

-4. Systematic Literature Review: The Evolving Nature of Literacy and Assessment
+The Check and Connect Program seeks to foster student engagement at school and with learning with the students who show warning signs of disengagement with school and who are at risk of dropping out

 5. Social and Emotional Learning Lead Initative Report